andshrew/psclassic-misc/Documentation - ui_menu/readme.md

 `ui_menu` moves `filename.txt` to `filename.txt.res`.
 The contents is unchanged from the above.

-You can see from this process that `ui_menu` is creating a backup of the original save state, even though there is no user accessible way to restore this backup.
+You can see from this process that `ui_menu` is creating a backup of the original save state, even though there is seemingly no user accessible way to restore this backup.

+If you intentionally damage the save state after the backup has been made (ie. delete `BATTLEARENATOSHINDEN-SCES00002.000.res`) then `ui_menu` automatically restores the previous save state.
+The screenshot however is not restored to the original version as no backup is created of it, instead this remains as the deleted save states screenshot.